Sex Education season 4: Release date speculation, cast, plot and news

 The new characters include Abbi, a young trans woman “with a ’90s Winona Ryder vibe” who is “the queen bee of her college”, plus her boyfriend Kent who is trans-masculine and described as a “goofy, forgetful and a great listener”.

 Sex Education season 4 plot

 It seems that season four will see a bit of a shake-up for the show following the events of the last series.
 Moordale High is seemingly shutting down after investors pulled funding following the students' protest against headteacher Hope's new rules.

 And though Maeve and Otis finally got together in the third series, Maeve ended up leaving for America before their relationship could get off the ground.
 We'll have to wait and see if season four sees them try out long-distance or picks up once Maeve is back in Moordale.

-The series three finale also teased that Jakob might not be the father of Jean’s baby, which would certainly put their fragile relationship – and their newfound family dynamic – to the test.
+The season 3 finale also teased that Jakob might not be the father of Jean's baby, which would certainly put their fragile relationship – and their newfound family dynamic – to the test.

 Other plot points set up in the third series likely to be explored in season four include Cal and fellow non-binary student Layla's budding friendship, and even a potential love triangle between Eric, Adam and Rahim, Eric's previous ex-boyfriend.

 Moordale school closed down as Hope Haddon’s regime collapsed and the school lost its financial backers.